-In the United States, there are currently tens of millions of people suffering from substance use disorders; sadly, few will get the help they need.
-In some cases, Individuals battling substance abuse may recognize that they have a problem but not seek treatment because they are stuck in a cycle of convincing themselves that each time they use will be the last, only to use again.
-Others do not believe they need help or don’t feel that they can take time away from the responsibilities of work, school, and family.
-Still, others simply don’t know where to begin.
+In the United States, tens of millions currently suffer from substance use disorders.
+Sadly, few will get the help they need.
+In some cases, individuals battling substance use may recognize that they have a problem but not seek treatment because they are stuck in a cycle of convincing themselves that each time they use will be the last, only to use again.
+Others do not believe they need help or do not feel they can take time away from work, school, and family responsibilities.
+Still, others do not know where to begin.

-Spokane Falls Recovery Center is here to help you with valuable information about how to help convince someone in need of drug addiction treatment to take their first steps on the road to recovery.
-Reach out to us online today or call us at 844.962.2775 to speak with one of our trained clinicians.
+Spokane Falls Recovery Center is here to help you with valuable information about how to help convince someone to go to rehab and take their first steps on the road to recovery.
+A residential program can be tough to convince someone to attend, but it can make a huge difference in their lives.
+The first step is understanding why they might be resistant and working together on solutions that will convince them to go.
+Reach out to us online today or call us at 844.962.2775 to speak with one of our trained clinicians about

 - Educate yourself about substance use disorders

 At Spokane Falls Recovery Center, we are well-versed in assisting the family and friends of those suffering from substance use disorders.
 Reach out to our team today to learn more about how we can help you prepare for intervention and find the right resources for your loved one and you.